BlackPythonDevs/blackpythondevs.com/_posts/2024-08-16-talkpython-training-partnership.md

 ---
 author: Jay Miller
 date: 2024-08-16
-description: Discover how TalkPython Training is supporting diversity in Python programming with a new partnership that benefits both your learning and their mission.
+description: Learn how TalkPython Training's new partnership with Black Python Devs is driving greater diversity and benefiting learners through a unique opportunity to support both your education and the community.
 lang: en
+layout: post
 title: Talk Python Training Partners with Black Python Devs
 ---